honza/textus-receptus/README.md

 # Textus Receptus

-We are pleased to announce the immediate availability of the 1894 Scrivener edition of the Greek New Testament in various machine-readable formats.
+We are pleased to announce the immediate availability of the Scrivener edition of the Greek New Testament in various machine-readable formats.

 ## What exactly is available?

-- 1894 text
+- Scrivener text
 - Accented text
 - Full grammatical apparatus
 - Strong's tagging